angular/angular-cli/README.md

 The CLI is now in beta.
 If you wish to collaborate while the project is still young, check out [our issue list](https://github.com/angular/angular-cli/issues).

+Before submitting new issues, have a look at [issues marked with the `type: faq` label](https://github.com/angular/angular-cli/issues?utf8=%E2%9C%93&q=is%3Aissue%20label%3A%22type%3A%20faq%22%20).

 ## Webpack update

 We changed the build system between beta.10 and beta.14, from SystemJS to Webpack.